 1. The first is a talk given to the American Accounting Association in September of 2016.
 This is a 30-minute video-recorded overview, based on the TED-talk format: http://aaahq.org/Meetings/2016/Accounting-Is-Big-Data-Conference/Video-Gallery/AIBD-Video-10-Public

 2. The second is a recorded audio-only presentation to the Ontolog Forum on the 7th of November 2013.
 This was part of an Ontology Based Standards Conference Call where my presentation went from minute 16:00 to minute 47:00.
-Slides are downloadable.
-Some practitioners have found this useful because of more detail. http://ontolog.cim3.net/wiki/ConferenceCall_2013_11_07.html
+Some practitioners have found this recording useful because it gives lots of explanations for the ontological categories and it includes a simple “cookie” example.
+I would suggest downloading my slides first to be advanced locally while listening to the recording (minutes 16-47). http://ontolog.cim3.net/wiki/ConferenceCall_2013_11_07.html

-Graham Gal, Guido Geerts, and I are almost done with an REA monograph that we plan to submit to the AAA in June 2017.
+Graham Gal, Guido Geerts, and I are done with the draft of the REA monograph, and it has been submitted to the American Accounting Association for peer review.
 We have actually been working on this for quite some time, and it is an excellent summary of everything we now have configured in the REA ontology.
-Much of this work has been reviewed at the VMBO workshops of the last 5-7 years, and Graham and I are doing a workshop on chapter 5 (open value networks and blockchains) at the AAA annual meeting in San Diego on August 5th.
+Much of this work has been reviewed at the VMBO workshops of the last 5-7 years.
+We hope that this will become the starting source for REA design work.

 An outstanding review of REA research was recently published in May 2016: